danbz/aesthetic-programming/7-VocableCode/Readme.md

 In high level programming language, the source code is both for sending instructions to machines as well as communicating with humans.
 In this way, writing source code means to deal with signs and symbols, semantics and syntactics of languages that collide with both programming and natural ones.
 We also learnt from previous chapter (Object Orientation) that abstraction is a fundamental concept to software development which is away from the machine operations, and put focuses on building abstractions as objects.
 The use of class/object structure (text as object instances), conditional structure, procedures and subroutines such as the for-loop of the stored text are some of the ways that are designed to present and execute the source code in a particular way.

 Through just showing the source code and the executed interface, one could also argue there is a discrepancy of code, referring to what you see is not necessarily how it operates.
-There are many other things that are not shown on the executed interface.
+There are many other things that are not shown on the executed interface. (expanded with chun text)

-*Vocable Code* has a direct relation on bodily relationship.
+*Vocable Code* has a direct relation on bodily practices.
 The voice of the program or the programmer, the voice of the voice donors to account for other social bodies that are drawn into the proccess of meaning production.
 In other words, computation cannot be just reduced to input and output.
 What does it mean to execute the function `SpeakingCode(iam, makingStatements)`, who is speaking and for whom?
 One might think it is the people who is speaking, but the speaking process does not only go through the human process, but also variables, arguments, source code and machine code, and specifically the sound library with the function `speak.play()`.
 In the writing of *Speaking Code* (2013), Cox suggests "The interplay of the body of the code, the programmer's comments, and the human-machine reader express how hardware and software, text and code, are embodied"

 However, thinking about voices with just human speech is very limited, as voice is not just only pointed at how a voice is being spoken and heard, but how voices are being marginalized and normalized.
 In particular to the idea of queer code and the binary logic of computation, Plant links further to wider western reality: